 Mode of Operation

-The multidisciplinary certificate presently involves faculty members from the Schools of Aerospace Engineering, Materials Science and Engineering, and Mechanical Engineering.
+The multidisciplinary certificate presently involves faculty members from the Schools of Aerospace Engineering, Civil and Environmental Engineering, Materials Science and Engineering, and Mechanical Engineering.

 In consultation with his/her advisor, the student selects courses that form a coherent sequence from an approved list (see below).
 The student is required to select at least two of these courses that are offered outside of the School in which he/she intends to receive an advanced degree (includes cross-listed courses).
 The advisor then sends the proposed program to the MPRL Director for review and approval.
 Upon successful completion of the program, a recommendation is forwarded by the MPRL Director to the Dean of the College of Engineering for final approval similar to other existing certificate programs.